psipred/psipred_react/README.md

 1. First modify the input form in `index.js` under `DisplayArea` (optionally) add any state variables (sidebar items) to the constructor (line 7). update `handleReset()` function (line 34ish) to set any form variables back to defaults
 2. In `mainform.js` add the algorithm to HTML table in either the `SeqForm` or `StructForm` class.
 Copy an existing check box.
 Both the input `name` and `value` must be of the form `'[ALGORITHM]_job'`.
 Ensure `onChange` and `checked` are correct.
+3. If it is a new sequence job, in `results.js` don't forget to add your job to the `ResultsSidebarResubmission` widget and don't forget the tooltips
-3. If you need extended sidebar options edit `sidebar.js`.
+4. If you need extended sidebar options edit `sidebar.js`.
 Update the `Sidebar` class to include an additional if that detects if `'[ALGORITHM]_job'` has been selected.
 And then reference a new class `AlgorithmOptions`.
 Add your new class and the appropriate inputs.
 You MUST ensure that the names match the new state variable names you added in step 1 if you added new state variables
-4. In `checkform.js` in `validateFormData()` update any job and validations you now may have.
+5. In `checkform.js` in `validateFormData()` update any job and validations you now may have.
-5. In `results.js` in `ResultsMain` class add an if for a section for any additional results you'd like to show.
+6. In `results.js` in `ResultsMain` class add an if for a section for any additional results you'd like to show.
-6. In `results.js` in `ResultsSiderbar` class add an if for the runtime of your new job type.
+7. In `results.js` in `ResultsSiderbarTime` class add an if for the runtime of your new job type.

+# TODO

+1. Move tooltip strings to the top level state and replace them with this.props references in `mainform.js` AND `results.js`
+2. Add proper names for each algorithm to top level state and replace all refs to these across the site
+3. move dmp, dompred, bioserf alerts to single master function out of `mainform.js` and `results.js`